No matter what the size of your business is, its success depends on the people working behind it.

 - It is a great method if the job requires technical knowledge.
 It will give an outright picture of whether a candidate has adequate knowledge of the said subject/tool/software.

-- Find a vendor (a consultancy or software which provides such a service) and the medium (online or offline) to facilitate the test.
+- Find a vendor (a consultancy or software provider which provides such a service) and the medium (online or offline) to facilitate the test.

 A Real-Life Task or Project

-- This method can give a real-life glimpse into potential employee’s problem-solving abilities, approach, execution, and understanding.
+- This method can give a real-life glimpse into a potential employee’s problem-solving abilities, approach, execution, and understanding.